The Open Web Application Security Project maintains a regularly-updated list of the most pressing web application security concerns.

 If web applications don’t protect sensitive data such as financial information and passwords, attackers can gain access to that data and sellor utilize it for nefarious purposes.
-One popular method for stealing sensitive information is using a man-in-the-middle attack.
+One popular method for stealing sensitive information is using an on-path attack.

 Data exposure risk can be minimized by encrypting all sensitive data as well as disabling the caching* of any sensitive information.
 Additionally, web application developers should take care to ensure that they are not unnecessarily storing any sensitive data.